cd-slash/brand-sentiment-analyser/README.md

   - Autocomplete suggestions differ according to where they're obtained from geographically; currently, all suggestions are obtained from AWS servers in the US and are thus US-specific.

+- __Download as CSV__

+  - Currently neither the results lists nor the further research list can be downloaded for use in other applications; allowing users to download as CSV would be a useful feature.

 ## Testing

 ### Visual